PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

 [view the live project here.](https://patrickcoakley23.github.io/first-milestone-project/index.html)

 I had the challenge of developing a minimum 3 page static front end website for my first milestone project with [Code Institute]( https://codeinstitute.net/).
-I decided to create a fictitious nutrition website called Patrick Coakley Nutrition (PCN).
+I decided to create a fictitious nutrition company, called Patrick Coakley Nutrition (PCN).
 I have a keen interest in healthy eating and cooking, so I thought it would be enjoyable to develop a static front-end website on this topic.
-The Purpose of this made up business, is to tackle the problems, of the fitness industry/fat loss industry head on.
+The purpose of this made up business, is to tackle the problems of the fitness industry head on.
 This business doesn’t promise quick fixes or beach body results in 6/8 weeks.
 PCN is about educating the consumer about nutrition, so overtime they are able to make better more informed food choices in order to achieve their health or performance goals.

-I set out to develop a clean website, with nice imagery and styling, and the right amount of written content so people enjoy visiting the website whilst learning about nutrition and what PCN can do for them.
+I set out to develop a clean website, with nice imagery, styling, and the right amount of written content so people enjoy visiting the website whilst learning about nutrition and what PCN can do for them.

 <h2 align="center"><img src="assets/README-files/responsiveness.png" max-width="50%"></h2>

 ## USER EXPERIENCE (UX)

 Purchasing or deciding to schedule a nutrition consultation is not an impulse decision.
 Consumers are looking to make a long term change.
-They need to make an informed decision, in order to feel confident, that they are making the correct decision.
+They need to make an informed decision, in order to feel confident, that they are making the correct choice.
 By navigating through the website, the user will gain trust with PCN, and recognise the aim is not to over promise and sell them something unrealistic.
 They will hopefully purchase a consultation or enquire more, before making a purchase.

 The key call to actions, PCN hopes to achieve is: